Flacco rallies Jets to stunning 31-30 comeback over Browns

-On 3rd-and-10 Flacco, who had four TD passes, found a streaking Wilson over the middle.
-Earlier, the 10th overall pick had dropped a crucial pass, allowing the Browns (1-1) to open their lead.
+On third-and-10, Flacco — who had four TD passes one week after a rough opener — found a streaking Wilson over the middle.
+Earlier, the 10th overall pick had dropped a crucial pass, allowing the Browns (1-1) to open their two-score lead.

+“Just a calming force,” Jets coach Robert Saleh said of the 37-year-old Flacco.
+“He has been in a lot of these situations leading a bunch of young men.
+I thought he was cool, calm, got the ball where it needed to go, and they left the door open just a crack.

+Leading 30-17, Cleveland’s defense had a major breakdown as Jets wide receiver Corey Davis got behind the secondary and Flacco hit him with a 66-yard TD left to pull the Jets within 30-24 and give them hope.

+“When I threw the ball, I looked and saw nobody is anywhere near him,” said Flacco, who improved to 18-3 against the Browns.
+“It was really weird because of how quiet it got here.
+That’s something I’ve never heard before.
+It was so loud, and all of a sudden, there was silence.”

-Flacco hit Corey Davis for a 66-yard TD with 1:22 left to pull the Jets (1-1) within six at 30-24.
-New York recovered the onside kick and Flacco, who’s filling in while starter Zach Wilson recovers from a knee injury, drove to the 15 without any timeouts before hooking up with Wilson.
+New York then recovered an onside kick and Flacco, who’s filling in while starter Zach Wilson recovers from a knee injury, drove to the 15 without any timeouts before hooking up with Wilson.

+“When (offensive coordinator) Mike (LaFleur) called the play, I kind of had a smile inside,” Flacco said.
+“Their safeties were playing pretty soft, so I was going to find a window to get it to him.”

 Greg Zuerlein made the deciding extra point to make it 31-30.

-Cleveland had one last chance, but Jacoby Brissett, who had injured his left knee in the fourth, was intercepted by safety Ashtyn Davis with 6 seconds left.
+Cleveland had one last chance, but Jacoby Brissett, who had injured his left ankle in the fourth, was intercepted by Ashtyn Davis with 6 seconds left.

-Flacco improved to 18-3 in his career against the Browns, the most wins for the 37-year-old QB against any team.
-Flacco went 26 of 44 for 307 yards.

 It was a demoralizing loss for the Browns, who were on the cusp of going 2-0 for the first time since 1993, when Bill Belichick was their coach.